codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 ---

 {{<notebox>}}
 Over-the-air (OTA) updates (CodePush) for React Native projects is **$99/month per team** with the Pay-as-you-go plan and it is free for the annual plans.
+If a dedicated CodePush server is required, it is $6k/year.
 [Contact us](https://codemagic.io/contact/) for more information.
 {{</notebox>}}

 ## Pricing for Individuals